moonshine-software/doc/en/model-resource/pages.md

 ```

 <a name="index-page"></a>
-## IndexPage
+## List Page

+List page extends the `IndexPage` class.
-`IndexPage` is the main section of the resource and is responsible for displaying the list of elements.
+It is the main section of the resource and is responsible for displaying the list of elements, filtering it, sorting it, and much more.

 ### Lazy mode